hdsu-bioquant/r4sc2024/day1/day1_updated/04-Dimensional_reduction.md

 ![](04-Dimensional_reduction_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-The PC components in a PCA reflects corresponds to the directions in which more variability is observed.
+The principal components (PC) in a PCA analysis  correspond to the directions in which more variability is observed.
 These PCs are ranked by using the eigenvalues of the covariance matrix.
 We can the plot a Elbow or joystick plot of the standard deviation and the rank of each PC.
 Top ranked PCs are expected to have higher values of variability and then to gradually decrease.
 So, we